Congratulations to our 2020 LDC Award Winners

 - A one-to-one free review session with an experienced graphic novelist on day 1 of the LDComics Festival on Saturday 28 March 2020.
 This review session will offer a critique of their work, as well as professional advice.

-- Invitations to the LDC 2020 Festival at the Free Word Centre, London where a short film of their work will be shown to a public audience.
+- Invitations to the LDC 2020 Festival where a short film of their work will be shown to a public audience. in 2020 this is taking place online in response to Covid-19.

 ALL ENTRIES to the competition will:

 - Have their printed entry included in the LDC Lounge display of all the entries received this year.
-This will be exhibited for a public audience on Sunday 29 March as part of the LDC 2020 Festival.
-This exhibition will tour during 2020 (locations and timing tbc) and will be finally deposited at the University of Dundee’s Comics archive.
+This will be exhibited for a public audience during 2020 Covid-19 crisis permitting, touring nationally and internationally and will be finally deposited at the University of Dundee’s Comics archive.

-- Be offered first refusal on booking for the LDC review sessions at the LDC 2020 Festival, the online mentoring sessions and places on the LDC residencies 2020.
+- Be offered first refusal on booking for the LDC review sessions at the LDC 2020 Festival – this year taking place online, plus the LDC online mentoring sessions and places on the LDC residencies 2020.

 THE 2020 JUDGES